 George Remus was charged with multiple crimes related to his involvement in bootlegging during the Prohibition era.
-His illegal activities included the production, distribution, and sale of , which was prohibited by law at that time.
+His illegal activities included the production, distribution, and sale of alcohol, which was prohibited by law at that time.
 Remus was indicted for violating the Volstead Act, which was enacted to enforce the 18th Amendment and prohibit the sale and transportation of alcoholic beverages.

 One of the specific charges against Remus was the illegal possession of alcohol.
-Despite the ban on alcohol, Remus had accumulated a vast amount of and other , which he stored in various locations.
+Despite the ban on alcohol, Remus had accumulated a vast amount of whiskey and other spirits, which he stored in various locations.
 The authorities were able to gather evidence and prove that Remus was in possession of these illegal substances, leading to his indictment on this charge.

 Another charge Remus faced was the illegal sale of alcohol.
 He had established a large network of speakeasies and distribution channels, where he would sell his bootlegged alcohol to customers.
 This illegal trade allowed Remus to amass considerable wealth, but it also caught the attention of law enforcement.
 They were able to gather evidence of Remus's involvement in the illegal sale of alcohol, leading to his indictment on this charge as well.